shakfu/groovin/README.md

 ## Overview

-A Max/Msp 4-track looper with overdubbing based on groove~ msp object and the karma~, spindrift~ and gigaverb~ externals.
+A Max/Msp 4+1 channel looper with overdubbing based on groove~ msp object and the karma~, spindrift~ and gigaverb~ externals.

 Developed on Max 8 and is of now, OS X only (64-bit).

 This project is/was an iterative product of my attempts over a summer to learn max/msp.

 Please note that it assumes that you have a set of samples files (..wav or .aif) in `~/Music/samples`.
 These can be of pretty much of variable subject to the constraints of the max/msp engine and your computer.

+Currently at v0.51 with VST/AU and external MIDI support.

 A partial demo of the v0.4 features is available on [youtube](https://youtu.be/sKZO_4qYpj0)